kalgynirae/thinking-green/README.md

+# Thinking Green

-**Think Green** is an environmentally-friendly puzzle game written using Python 2.7 and Pygame.
+**Thinking Green** is an environmentally-friendly puzzle game written using Python and Pygame.
 See below for installation instructions.

 ## Gameplay tips